A Mc and a Mac

-When McNamara married MacKinnon, there was bound to be some tartan around somewhere!!!
-But what a lovely use of tartan.
+When McNamara married MacKinnon, there was bound to be somescotsman around somewhere!!!
+And what a lovely use of tartan.
 And what a choice of place!
 Congratulations Sandra and Jason, married at Gardeners Falls, Maleny.
 Unique, different, touching, romantic and down to earth, their DIY wedding was simply perfect.

 When Sandra and Jason first met in Canada they recall talking about travelling Australia and the food they both missed.
 Jason proceeded to load up the juke box while Sandra picked most of the songs and introduced him to her love for disco.
 Not less than two days later Jason had to leave Canada!!
 Mere hours before his flight took off they were enjoying their first “date”.
 The conversation flowed easily and touched on so many subjects that they would have forgot to order food, if the waitress hadn’t kept reappearing to ask if they were ready to order.
 Jason’s friends were worried he was cutting it close for time to catch his flight.
 There was really no time for eating!